Queueing Network Controls via Deep Reinforcement Learning: Advantage function estimation

-For a fixed $\gamma\in (0,1)$ and state $x\in \X$ any unbiased estimator of $V_{\eta}^{(\gamma)}(x)$ will be a biased estimator of $h^{(x^*)}(x)$.
-It turns out that the discount conterparts of the estimators (\ref{eq:es1}) and (\ref{eq:es2}) for $V_{\eta}^{(\gamma)}(x)$ have smaller variances than the two estimators for $h^{(x^*)}(x)$.
+For a fixed $\gamma\in (0,1)$ and state $x\in \X$ any unbiased estimator of $V^{(\gamma)}(x)$ is a biased estimator of $h^{(x^*)}(x)$.
+It turns out that the discount counterparts of the estimators (\ref{eq:es1}) and (\ref{eq:es2}) for $V^{(\gamma)}(x)$ have smaller variances than the two estimators for $h^{(x^*)}(x)$.
 This variance reduction can be explained intuitively as follows.
-Introducing the discount factor $\gamma$ can be interpered as a modification of the original transition dynamics; under the modified dynamics, any action produces a transition into a regeneration state with probability at least $1 - \gamma$, thus shortening the length of regenerative cycles.
+Introducing the discount factor $\gamma$ can be interpreted as a modification of the original transition dynamics; under the modified dynamics, any action produces a transition into a regeneration state with probability at least $1 - \gamma$, thus shortening the length of regenerative cycles.
 See Appendix Section \ref{sec:disc} for details.